laguirresalazar/laguirresalazar.github.io/_pages/about.md

 Welcome to my home page!

-I am currently a term Assistant Professor at Lakehead University, Barrie Campus.
+I am currently a Limited Term Assistant Professor at Lakehead University, Georgian-Barrie Campus.

 My research interests include Reflective Practices in Teaching and Learning Mathematics, Pattern formation in the Calculus of